saravanakumarrc/Architecture_Journey/src/azure/az-104/Backup_And_Recovery.md

-# Azure Backup and Site Recovery
+# Azure Backup and Recovery

+Azure Backup and Recovery services provide comprehensive data protection and business continuity solutions for your cloud and on-premises workloads.
+With Azure Backup for data protection and Azure Site Recovery for disaster recovery, these services help ensure your applications and data remain available during planned and unplanned outages.
+Features like policy-based backup management, cross-region recovery, and automated replication enable robust protection of your critical assets.

 ## Overview
 Azure Backup and Azure Site Recovery (ASR) are Azure's built-in disaster recovery services.
 Azure Backup provides data protection and recovery capabilities, while ASR ensures business continuity through replication and failover.